Lyons & Associates, P.C. – Lighthouse in the Storm

-The New Jersey lawyers at Lyons & Associates, P.C. have the experience and knowledge to handle a wide variety of legal matters for their clients.
-From family law, real estate law, to business law, this legal team is ready to vigorously represent their clients.
-The practice areas they specialize in are listed below.
+Our New Jersey lawyers at Lyons & Associates, P.C. have the experience and knowledge to handle a wide variety of legal matters for our clients.
+From family law, business law, professional licensing, to criminal defense, our legal team is ready to vigorously represent our clients.
+Our practice areas they specialize in are listed below.

 The choice to give up a child for adoption is not an easy one.
 There could be complications involved or specific reasons why the parents have reached that decision.
 On the other hand, the decision to adopt a child can be a joyous and happy time for a couple.

 Determining which parent will gain custody of the children following a divorce can be difficult.
-While there are situations where a joint custody arrangement can be reached, that is not always the case, and it is not always straightforward.
-In situations where the custody of the child is disputed, a judge will weigh all of the evidence and decide what is best based on the best interests of the child.
+Although there are situations in which a joint custody arrangement can be reached, that is not always the case.
+In these situations, a judge will weigh all the evidence and decide what is best based on the best interests of the child.

 Having a child custody lawyer who will represent a spouse’s desires and interests before a judge will help with reaching an agreeable outcome.
 A lawyer can help their client work through the emotional challenges they may face and provide insight on the many psychological factors that impact child custody.

-An important aspect of determining the welfare of a child after a divorce is to ensure that their financial needs are still met by both of the parents, even though they are no longer together.
+An important aspect of determining the welfare of a child after a divorce is to ensure that their financial needs are still met by both parents.
 The non-custodial parent will be responsible for providing routine payments to the custodial parent based on the percentage they were contributing when the marriage was still intact.
 Child support payments are to be used only for specific child expenses, such as education, medical needs, living expenses, and other activities.
 We will help you receive the right payments.

 When dividing marital assets in a divorce, New Jersey uses an equitable distribution standard, which means that the assets will be divided in an equitable manner.
 However, this does not mean in an equal manner.
 The three steps in the process include: identifying the assets, valuing the assets, and distributing the assets.

 It can be a complicated process to determine what is fair distribution, but a lawyer can make certain that their client receives what is owed to them.
-A knowledgeable divorce lawyer helps their client throughout the entire process and represents their interests during this unnerving time.
+A knowledgeable divorce lawyer helps their client throughout the entire process and represents their interests.